 You are a blessing to many!
 Laurie

 I wanted to share with you a parent quote from an email I just received today.
-This is a parent of a 8yr old boy, parent is a masters swimmer also.
+This is a parent of an 8yr old boy, and the parent is a masters swimmer also.

 "I look forward to some of the educational information that you discussed putting on the website and really enjoyed the Dave Benzel seminar last year.
 I wish more parents had taken the time to attend that meeting.